 A movement cannot start without a significant commitment from all the people and institutions who choose to be involved.
-The five participating cancer centers have made a genuine commitment to collaborate across institutions.
+The five participating cancer centers have made a genuine commitment to collaborate to create something bigger than themselves.
 Together, we have the opportunity to make profound change.

 The power of multi-institutional collaboration to accelerate cancer research